-The most important section while studying Harappan Civilization is the Social structure of Indus valley civilization.
-This structure highlights the culture, science, technology being used at that time.
-Society seems to be materialistic in nature and pre-dominance of the mother goddess in Harappan Civilization.
+The most important section while studying the Harappan Civilization is the Social structure.
+This structure highlights the culture, science, and technology being used at that time.
+Society seems to be materialistic in nature and pre-dominance of the mother goddess in the Harappan Civilization.

 Social Structure of Harappan Civilization

 The Harappan society was multiclass.
 Society was multiethnic.
 Secular in outlook.
-The society was materialistic in nature.
-On basis of the predominance of mother goddess in Harappan Civilization.
+Society was materialistic in nature.
+On basis of the predominance of the mother goddesses in the Harappan Civilization.
 Sir John Marshal opined that Harappan society was Matriarchal in nature.
 Harappan lived well-settled life.
 Archaeological pieces of evidence indicate that Harappan were peace-loving people.

 Political Life of Harappan Civilization